PathHound/WECGEdit/README.md

 Using the [←] and [→] Arrow keys, the data can be scrolled through quickly by holding it in or one at a time.

 Back: Leave this View.

 Edit: This will edit a property of the card currently on the screen.

 Add: This will add a new entry to the data file.

-Remove: This will remove the current card on the screen, along with a confirmation message since data losee is permenant.
+Remove: This will remove the current card on the screen, along with a confirmation message since data loss is permenant.

 ▲▼ Note's on Editing Cards: When input is put in for a certein prompt, please hit Enter to move onto the next prompt.